King Star King: Synopsis

-The series revolves around the titular character, King Star King (Tommy Blacha): a tall, blond muscular man.
-After seducing his love, Princess Snow White, he falls from his higher plane of existence to serve as a fry cook in a run-down waffle house.
-In order to reclaim his place in the heavens, he must battle his amnesia to defeat the evil Spring Bunny (Eric Kaplan) and rescue Snow White.
+The series revolves around the titular character, King Star King: a tall, blond muscular man.
+After seducing his love, Princess Snow White, he falls from his higher plane of existence to serve as a fry cook in the run-down diner, Waffle Zone.
+In order to reclaim his place in the heavens, he must battle his amnesia to defeat the evil Spring Bunny and rescue Snow White with the flying robot bear Gurbles, the duck wizard Pooza and the waffle-headed man Hank Waffles.

 Production

-The series was created by Jean-Jacques Villard, who typically goes by "J.J.
-Villard".
-He was born in Europe, and once attended the California Institute of the Arts.
-He was previously known for his work on films for DreamWorks Animation, including Shrek the Third, Monsters vs. Aliens, and Shrek Forever After.
-He often cited the likes of Bob Clampett, Tex Avery, Max Fleischer, Mike Judge, John R. Dilworth, Jhonen Vasquez, Chuck Jones, Joe Murray, Dr. Seuss, Matt Groening, Stephen Hillenburg, Danny Antonucci, Maxwell Atoms, Doug TenNapel, John Kricfalusi, Walt Disney, Ralph Bakshi, Genndy Tartakovsky, Christy Karacas, and Robert Crumb as influences for his work.
 The pilot was announced preceding the network's 2012 upfront as part of their development slate.
 It was also disclosed during the upfront, and was reported again before the network's upfront the following year.
 It was announced as a web series for Adult Swim Video to premiere June 15, 2014; the series was advertised as "too shexxxy [sic]" for television.
 The network conducted an online poll whether episodes should be released daily or all at once; on June 11, the network announced it would release all six episodes of the first season simultaneously.
 A sweepstake for the series was announced on June 9, promoting six chances to win original artwork by Villard.

-The series was animated using Adobe Flash by Titmouse, Inc. with ink and paint services made by Cyber Chicken Studios in South Korea and produced by J. J. Villard's vanity card, Kurtis; Mirari Films's Romanian facilities provided animation for the pilot episode, while the special was animated by Digital eMation In an interview at the 2013 Comic-Con, Villard dubbed the titular character as "He-Man on drugs".
+The series was animated using Adobe Flash by Titmouse, Inc. with ink and paint services made by Cyber Chicken Studios in South Korea and produced by J. J. Villard's vanity card, Kurtis; Mirari Films's Romanian facilities provided animation for the pilot episode, while the special was animated with hand-drawn animation by other South Korean studio, this time being Digital eMation with the Belgrade-based studio Truba Animation doing the series art direction.

+In an interview at the 2013 Comic-Con, Villard dubbed the titular character as "He-Man on drugs".
 Series developer Tommy Blacha went on to describe comments with the network's Standards and Practices to "better tell [the show]."
 When asked about the inspiration for the series, Blacha joked that Villard pitched the series to network executive Mike Lazzo with a drawing of the protagonist, to which he approved production of the pilot.
 The two explained that as Villard started working on it with another producer and driving Lazzo "crazy," he abandoned the pilot; this led to Blacha joining as producer and toning it down by "two percent."